Prologis Inc (PLD)'s Winning Formula: Financial Metrics and Comp

 Understanding Prologis Inc's Business

-Prologis Inc, with a market cap of $100.59 billion and annual sales of $8.21 billion, operates a vast network of high-quality industrial and logistics facilities, totaling approximately 1.2 billion square feet globally.
-Formed from the merger of AMB Property and Prologis Trust in June 2011, the company also manages about $60 billion in third-party assets under management (AUM) through its strategic capital business segment.
-Organized into four global divisions—Americas, Europe, Asia, and other Americas—Prologis functions as a real estate investment trust (REIT).
+Prologis Inc, with a market cap of $101.38 billion and annual sales of $8.21 billion, operates a substantial portfolio of high-quality industrial and logistics facilities, totaling around 1.2 billion square feet globally.
+Formed from the merger of AMB Property and Prologis Trust in June 2011, the company also manages approximately $60 billion in third-party assets under management (AUM) through its strategic capital business segment.
+Organized into four global divisions—Americas, Europe, Asia, and other Americas—Prologis operates as a real estate investment trust (REIT).

-Ranked highly in Growth, Prologis Inc has demonstrated a strong commitment to business expansion.
-The company's 3-Year Revenue Growth Rate stands at 12.7%, outperforming 78.43% of companies in the REITs industry.
-Additionally, its EBITDA has seen significant growth, with a three-year growth rate of 13 and a five-year rate of 8.9, emphasizing its ongoing growth capabilities.
+Prologis Inc is highly ranked in terms of growth, with a 3-Year Revenue Growth Rate of 12.7%, outperforming 78.39% of 685 companies in the REITs industry.
+The company's EBITDA has also seen significant growth, with a three-year growth rate of 13 and a five-year rate of 8.9, highlighting its ongoing ability to expand and generate increased earnings.

 Conclusion

-Considering Prologis Inc's robust financial strength, impressive profitability, and consistent growth metrics, the GF Score highlights the company's exceptional position for potential market outperformance.
+Considering Prologis Inc's strong financial strength, impressive profitability, and robust growth metrics, the GF Score effectively highlights the company's exceptional position for potential market outperformance.
 Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.